-We started touring Shetland and learning about its textile traditions, history, heritage and contemporary practice ten years ago.
+We started touring Shetland and learning about its textile traditions, history, heritage and contemporary practice in 2007.
 Each year that we have run a tour we have learnt a little more, and yet there is still so much to learn that each tour is different.

 My educational background is in Hotel and Catering Management and Tourism, and we believe that looking after people who are visiting us is important.
 It follows that food is a big part of our tours.
 We love to sample the local produce and cake is a part of the experience!